How to put together outfits with clothes you already have

 2. you haven’t really had the time to think about wearing anything new or different

 2. The second element is that the pages may point to other areas that you haven’t paid attention to.
 For example, accessories.
-If the jewellery in the pages that you have picked shows chunky, statement pieces and you normally wear slim gold chains then maybe now is the time to either dig those pieces out of your jewellery pile.
+If the jewellery in the pages that you have picked shows chunky, statement pieces and you normally wear slim gold chains then maybe now is the time to either dig those chunky statement pieces out of your jewellery box.
 You probably have jewellery at the back of a drawer or in a box somewhere that you haven’t worn in a long time and have probably forgeotten about.
 Or it may be that the clothes you pick out are slightly different to what you normally wear.
 They may be longer, or shorter, or more bohemian, or more coloured, or monoblock.
 The subconscious mind has a clever way of coming to our conscious mind when we are relaxed and looking at pictures like this is one way of connecting with our thoughts.

 WF sign up to list form